YasiTL/profile/_posts/2017-09-28-welcome-to-not-greg's-land.md

 exerpt: "Im not sure how this whole blog thing works."

 categories:
-  - Test Logs
+  - Daily Logs

 tags:
+  - daily log
   - robotics
-  - css
-  - tsa
 ---

 This ain't your typical Greg's land.